Official websites use .gov

 Older Americans Act Programs

 The Older Americans Act of 1965 authorized a number of programs and guiding regulations were developed for implementation.
-The links below provide the full regulations that guide serving Holocaust survivors, state long-term care ombudsman programs, ACL grants to state and community programs serving older adults, and grants to Indian Tribes and Hawaiian natives.
+View program instructions that guide programs serving Holocaust survivors, state long-term care ombudsman programs, ACL grants to state and community programs serving older adults, and grants to Indian Tribes and Hawaiian natives.

 Guidance on Serving Holocaust Survivors